 THE DEVIL’S ONLY

 The sixteen-year-old turned on the water and ran it until she felt the warmth on her skin.
 She cleansed her hands with Fels-Naptha, falling short of the entirety of the prayer.
-Mother wasn’t standing over her this morning to make sure her hands were near bleeding.
+Mother wasn’t smothering her this morning, making sure her hands were near bleeding.
 Near bleeding meant the Lord was pleased, at least according to Mother.

 The whole tribe preached that cleanliness and Godliness went hand in hand.
-This was why the James’ family washed before breakfast, lunch, and dinner.
+This was why the James’ family scoured their hands before breakfast, lunch, and dinner.

-“Mother, please, why must I become confined to this prison?
+The cellar door closed behind Mother.
+Sarah stood poised next to the metal sink and determined, right then, that their archaic way of life needed revisiting.
+“Mother, please, why must I be confined to this prison?
 Look at the beauty of the day.”
 She waved her hand toward the blue sky from the kitchen window.
 “I should be going to the movies with friends, not…”

-Maria cut off her daughter’s candidness, “Sarah, we will not have this conversation again.”
-She turned from her daughter and towel dried a pan.
+Mother cut off her daughter’s candidness, “Sarah, we will not have this conversation again.”
+She turned from her daughter and towel dried a frying pan.
 “Do you know why this pan goes in this drawer?”
-Maria asked Sarah in an even tone, not allowing Sarah to respond.
+Mother asked Sarah in an even tone, not allowing her to respond.
 “Because everything has its place and everything has a purpose.”
-Maria placed the pan in the bottom drawer.
+Mother placed the pan in the bottom drawer.
 “The End of Days is closing in on us.
 We must survive its wrath in order to construct the new world.
 God has told Pastor Paul.
 We must follow The Way.”

 “Stop!
 Just stop!”
-Maria’s voice sounded flustered; a trait not normally expectant of Mother.
+Her voice sounded flustered; a trait not normally expectant of Mother.
 “You will do as you are told.
 I will hear nothing more of it.
 This is God’s plan.”

 “God’s plan?”
 Sarah let out a guttural laugh with no humor attached.
 “How is it God’s plan to wait for the end of the world?
 How the hell does Pastor Paul…”